-This varies depending on which company you choose, whether you want all-day or night-only alignment, whether you use a payment plan, and more.
-In general though, you can get home aligners from SmilePath for just $1,899, while SmileDirectClub charges $2,825, the highest rate for this service in Australia that we’re aware of.
+It depends on which company you choose, whether you want all-day or night-only alignment, whether you use a payment plan, and more.
+You can get home aligners from SmilePath for just $1,899, while SmileDirectClub charges $2,965.

 Does insurance cover home aligners?

-Insurance typically does not cover home alignment because it’s considered to be an optional cosmetic treatment.
+Insurance rarely covers home alignment because it’s considered an optional cosmetic treatment.
 However, it still doesn’t hurt to ask your insurance company.

 Are home aligners safe?